 - Training the incoming employee or interim team member.

-- Collecting payslips, P45, and benefits documentation.
+- Collecting payslips, P45, pension documents, and final benefits information.

 What Is an Exit Interview and How Do You Handle It?